Tree Cutting Macclesfield, Stockport, & South Manchester

 As a tree grows it is natural for some branches to die back.
 It is advisable to have your tree regularly inspected and cleared of any deadwood that poses a risk.

-A pruning technique involving the removal of the upper branches of a tree.
+Pollarding is a tree pruning technique involving the removal of the upper branches of a tree.
 Pollarding dramatically reduces a tree’s outline size making a much smaller canopy, however, in regrowth this practice does promote a dense head of foliage and branches.